Madera County, California Records

 Courthouse History - After Madera was created from the northern section of Fresno County in 1893, the first superior court was located on the upper floor of a drugstore while plans were made for a courthouse to be built of local granite.
 Just five years after the completion of the courthouse, a fire on Christmas Eve 1906 destroyed the upper floors and tower, which were quickly rebuilt.
 The courts and county offices moved out of the building in 1957, and it remained vacant until 1971, when it was renovated as the Madera County Historical Society Museum.
 The courthouse is listed on the National Register of Historic Places.

 The following dates indicates what vital, land, probate, and court records are in Madera county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.
 Some counties encompass land settled in the eighteenth century; their records pre-date county formation.
 Land transactions and vital records recorded in the county are at the county recorder's office.
 The county clerk general has probate books and files from the county's superior court, civil court records, and naturalizations.
 Divorces may be in either place, depending on how filed.

 - Madera County Recorder-Clerk has Birth / Death Records from 1883 / 1892, Marriage Records from 1893 and Land Records from 1893.
 The County Recorder-Clerk is s responsible for examination and recording of all documents presented for recording that deal with establishing ownership of land in the County or as required by statute; administers the real property transfer tax law and maintains a permanent record and indexes of all documents for public viewing plus providing certified copies requested by the public; recording of all lawful documents such as deeds, deeds of trust, judgments, liens, affidavits, Uniform Commercial Code Financial Statements, etc; and the filing of Births, Deaths, and Marriages.